 container env, but with kustomize, you can also patch configurations of other forms, such as

 json patch, and runtime data with variables.

 Operators are an effective and efficient approach for managing applications.
 Operators are also Kubernetes applications.
 To manage them as part of the Operator Framework, Operator Lifecycle Manager (OLM) was introduced.
 OLM takes care of the operators lifecycle, including updates to the operators and their resources.
 OLM also is part of the Openshift 4.x Container Platform.
-Part 2 of this series explains how to combine the power of OLM and kustomize to manage applications.
+The next part in this series, Design and create operators based on Kubernetes controller-runtime, puts the Operator Framework into practice, demonstrating how to combine the power of OLM and kustomize to manage applications.